ory/docs/website/versioned_docs/version-oryOS.10/hydra/production.md

 None of the administrative endpoints have any built-in access control.
 You can do simple `curl` or Postman requests to talk to them.

 We generally advise to run ORY Hydra with `hydra serve all` which listens on both ports in one process.
-If you wish to have more granular control over each endpoint's settings (e.g. CORS), you can run `hydra serve admin` and `hydra serve public` separately.
 Please be aware that the `memory` backend will not work in this mode.

 ### Binding to different interfaces or UNIX sockets